Instance-dependent uniform tail bounds for empirical processes: Preliminaries and Problem Setup

 \end{lem}

 It is natural to seek an extension of \ref{lem:Chernoff} that provides an upper tail bound for the random variable of the form

 which translates to a uniform bound for $\E_n f$ that holds for every instance of $f\in \mc F$.
-It is often more convenient to work with tail bounds in terms of certain (scaled) norms of the function $f$ rather than the $T_r(f)$.
+It is often more convenient to work with tail bounds expressed in terms of some seminorm of $f$ rather than the $T_r(f)$ which is not subadditive.
+A natural choice is $\bar{T}_r(\cdot)$ defined by \eqref{eq:T-r-envelope}, and consider the seminormed spaces $(\mbb V, \bar{T}_r(\cdot))$ for $r\ge 0$, where the functions of $\mc F$ belong to.
+In this paper we focus on finding an upper tail bound for random variables of the form